JosephPatrickCabanilla/JavaProjectTimeTracker/README.md

 JavaProjectTimeTracker
 ======================

-A calendar with persistent activities
+A calendar that can save activities into a persistent list.

 To Do List:
 - Allow association of time with activity
 - Allow association of location with activity
-- Charts to display time usage
+- Charts and graphs to display time usage
+- Templates for recurring activites